kevinksyTRD/TMR4222_2023S/docs/src/python-with-anaconda/README.md

 ## Set up the environment
-When you cloned the repository or downloaded it and unzipped it, you will see a file named `conda_env.yaml`.
-You need to import this file to your Anaconda environment.
+When you cloned the repository or downloaded it and unzipped it, you will see a file named `conda_env.yaml` for Windows PC and `conda_env_mac.yaml` for Mac.
+You need to import one of this file to your Anaconda environment.
 To do so, open `Anaconda-Navigator` and click on `Environments` in the side bar.
 Then click on `Import` button and select the file in the dialog box.
 Give a name to the environment such as `TMR4222`.
 Then click on `Import` button.
 It will take a while to create the environment.